-Curious to know what muscles deadlifts work?
+Curious to know which muscles deadlifts work?

 Deadlift muscles worked include most of the body, TBH.
+Here’s a closer look at the muscles you’ll be training during your next deadlift session.

-- Glutes
+Glutes

-- Quads
+Quads

-- Lats
+Lats

-- Traps
+Traps

-- Abdominals
+Abdominals

 Deadlift Benefits

-One of the main benefits of the deadlift is how efficient this one movement is at recruiting everything on the backside of your body, from your calves to your traps, all at once.
-When thinking about strength training, it’s also a practical movement to train.
+One of the main benefits of the deadlift is how efficient this one movement is at recruiting everything on the backside of your body, from your hamstrings to your traps, all at once.
+It’s hard to think of an exercise that trains so many aspects of your strength, including hip hinging, core strength, spinal stability, and grip.

 “In terms of functionality, deadlifting is probably the most important lift,” explains Greg Panora, seven all-time world record holder in the sport of powerlifting who got his start 20 years ago at the renowned Westside Barbell under Louie Simmons.
 “We should all be good at picking up weight off the floor.”

 The deadlift is hip-dominant exercise, requiring the most activation from the legs by way of the quads, hamstrings, and glutes.
-However, to perform the deadlift correctly, and protect your back, the muscles in your upper body have to stabilize the entire length of the spine and the shoulder joints so the legs can do the work of pulling the bar off the floor.
+However, to perform the deadlift correctly (and protect your back), the muscles in your upper body have to stabilize the entire length of the spine and the shoulder joints so the legs can do the work of pulling the bar off the floor.
 This makes the deadlift a staple for building a strong backside.

 How To Warm Up For A Deadlift